thetillhoff/webscan/README.md

 - [ ] Detect CNAME loops
 - [ ] Warn if there are too many CNAME redirects (>1)
 - [x] Domain blacklist detection
+- [x] Scan DNS of domain even if input is domain with path (like "github.com/webscan")

 - [x] Specify a custom dns server with the `--dns <dns server location>` option.